z4f1r0v/zafirov.me/content/posts/challenges.md

 ---
 title: "2017"
 date: 2017-12-24
-description: "Today is a great day ..."
+description: "A year of challenges"
 tags: ["recap"]
 draft: false
 ---

-... already!
+Today is a great day!
 But why is that?
 To answer that question first let me walk you through my year.

 As is obvious I haven't written much in 2017 and that is for a reason.
 I traveled, I faced obstacles and learned a lot of lessons from my mistakes.